Scattering Properties and Dispersion Estimates for a One-Dimensional Discrete Dirac Equation: Dispersive decay

 where

 and

-We observe that the matrix functions $Y_{n,k}^j(\theta)$ belongs to $\mathcal A$, and the $\ell_1$ -norm of its Fourier coefficients can be estimated by a value, which does not depend on $n$ and $k$.
+We observe that the matrix functions $Y_{n,k}^j(\theta)$ belong to $\mathcal A$, and the $\ell_1$ -norm of its Fourier coefficients can be estimated by a value, which does not depend on $n$ and $k$.
 Indeed, \eqref{est3}--\eqref{estC} imply that